 1. Preparing The Subfloor

-It’s important that your subfloor is clean and flat before you begin laying down the tiles.
+Your subfloor must be clean and flat before you begin laying down the tiles.
 Start by applying a leveler if necessary, then use a vacuum cleaner or broom to remove any dirt or debris from the surface of the subfloor.

 So, don’t skip this.